AppsConnected24 retrospective

 One of the solutions in Oracle EPM is Hyperion.
 This is an on-premise solution that requires the customer to handle the installation, upgrades, patching and functional set-up themselves.
 With Oracle EPM Cloud, Oracle provides a SaaS solution.
 It lies as a shell over the ERP system.
 Essential components for Oracle cloud solutions are the automated, monthly, cloud-based updates.
 As these are initiated from Oracle support, customers will still have to take them into account.
 It is important to determine the impact of the updates on your system, processes and data.

-Single Sign-on to Oracle EBS via the Oracle Cloud
+Single Sign-on op Oracle EBS via de Oracle Cloud

 Security is a hot topic in IT, so too is multi-factor Authentication (MFA).
 During AppsConnected24, MCX together with Radboud University showed how the implementation of a Single Sign-On solution with MFA on Oracle EBS went at Radboud University.
 This involved the use of Oracle Identity Cloud Service (IDCS).